dodekanisou/home-automation/Readme.md

 ## Video stream reverse proxy

 In the RPI there is Motion installed with an RPI Camera module.
 We could use https://github.com/proxykit/ProxyKit to expose the feed but unfortunately the steam is not passing through.
+This is why we implemented our own reverse proxy that flushes the buffers.

 ## TODO list